Charge Up with CHAGA!

 the body, causing a condition called oxidative

+stress.
 Oxidation damages body tissues,

 precipitating sickness, pain, disease, and